onlyquake/xonotic-wiki/Announcement.markdown

 \# New music
 \# Default maps will get a makeover
 \# New stronger bot AI
-\# New names for weapons and gamemodes (especially ones using the “nex” prefix)
+\# New names for weapons and gamemodes (especially ones using the "nex" prefix)
 \# Low quality content will be dropped and replaced with higher quality ones

 **Project Changes:**